 The passenger identification process for boarding a domestic or *Common Travel Area (CTA) flight, uses facial image recognition technology and here we explain what iris recognition is and how it's used at Gatwick.

 What is Iris recognition?

 We use this system to provide irrefutable evidence that passengers boarding a domestic or CTA flight are the same individuals who entered the international departure lounge.

 - Boarding pass details (which includes the passenger name)

 - Passenger photo (taken as identification backup)

 - Iris algorithm results (taken as the primary identification)

 *Common Travel Area (CTA) countries are the UK, Ireland, Isle of Man and Channel Islands.

 On the use of iris recognition at the airport we are acting under a published order of the Home Office (Written Notice – Designating the Immigration Control Area Specifying Conditions and Restrictions to be Observed in a Control Area – Immigration Act 1971 Schedule 2 Paragraph 26(3)), the “Written Notice”.

 Iris recognition at Gatwick Airport is not an optional system but further to our obligations pursuant to the Written Notice we operate a “no fly” policy for any passengers who do not go through the iris recognition system in the designated areas.

 Gatwick Airport is concerned with the rights of privacy of all of our customers.
 We have consulted with the Information Commissioner in relation to use of Iris detection at the airport and will use all efforts to ensure that your rights as a valued customer are protected.

-Gatwick is currently testing an innovative digital solution where passengers travelling with easyJet on some selected international flights will have an option to self-board using newly available automated technology which uses biometric recognition.
+Gatwick is currently testing innovative digital solutions where passengers travelling on selected international flights will have an option to self-board using newly available automated technology which uses biometric recognition.

-As part of this trial, you and/or your infant/minor* will be able to check your baggage and/or board the flight by simply enrolling at the available kiosks, presenting your flight documents and passport, and having your personal data collected for the purpose of verification of identity and travel documents
+As part of the trials, you and/or your infant/minor* may be able to check your baggage and/or board the flight by simply enrolling at the available kiosks, presenting your flight documents and passport, and having your personal data collected for the purpose of verification of identity and travel documents.

 *Under 18 years of age with your consent, as the legal guardian.